automation555/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSCommands.md

 Note that the `blockpool` policy is more strict than the `datanode` policy.

 Besides the above command options, a pinning feature is introduced starting from 2.7.0 to prevent certain replicas from getting moved by balancer/mover.
 This pinning feature is disabled by default, and can be enabled by configuration property "dfs.datanode.block-pinning.enabled".
 When enabled, this feature only affects blocks that are written to favored nodes specified in the create() call.
 This feature is useful when we want to maintain the data locality, for applications such as HBase regionserver.

-If you want to run Balancer as a long running service, please start Balancer using `-asService` parameter with daemon-mode.
-You can do this by using the following command: `hdfs --daemon start balancer -asService`, or just use sbin/start-balancer.sh script with parameter `-asService`.

 ### `cacheadmin`